keboola/developers-docs/extend/docker/quick-start.md

     docker run --volume=/c/Users/ondre/data/:/data/ test

 Where the contents of the sample data folder are put in the user's home directory.
-If you have set everything correctly, you should see **All done** and a `destination.csv` file will appear in the `data/out/tables/` directory.
+If you have set everything correctly, you should see **All done**; and a `destination.csv` file will appear in the `data/out/tables/` folder.

 ### Step 5.1 Debugging

-Chances are, that you received some ugly error or warning.
-In that case, you might want to check out the contents of the image and specifically if all the files are where you expect them to be -- see [debugging](/extend/docker/running/).
+Chances are, that you received an ugly error or warning.
+In that case, you might want to check out the contents of the image; specifically, if all the files are where you expect them to be -- see [debugging](/extend/docker/running/).

 To work with the application container interactively, use the following command:

     docker run --volume=physicalhostpath:/data/ -i -t --entrypoint=/bin/bash imageTag

-e.g.
+For instance:

     docker run --volume=/c/Users/JohnDoe/data:/data/ -i -t --entrypoint=/bin/bash test

 You can then inspect the container contents: 'ls /data/'.
-For more details on see [Howto](/extend/docker/running/)
+For more details, see [Howto](/extend/docker/running/).

 ### Step 6 -- Deployment